colah/ByronTrialNotes/daily-notes/day19.md

  * Yes.
 * (Next picture) Speaker box and amplifier?
  * Yes
-* Packages of speeds?
+* Packages of seeds?
  * Yes.
 * Some of them are torn open?
  * Yes.
 Most of them are.
 Can't quite see, but most of them are.
-* (Next picture) Corkboard above the desk?
+* (Next picture) Cork-board above the desk?
   * Yes
-* (Next picture) Two bags of seeds on the corkboard?
+* (Next picture) Two bags of seeds on the cork-board?
   * Yes, In zip lock bags.
 * And while you can't make out all the text, there appears to be "sister corn"?
  * Yes.